ethereum/zkvm-website/src/content/blog/community-update-q2.md

 **Educational Content**
 - 10 community-created tutorials published
-- 5 video series on ZK-EVM development
+- 5 video series on zkEVM development
 - 20+ blog posts from community members

 ## How to Get Involved